 The best outcome will be that once completed, the building will look almost exactly the same as it did before it closed.
 Where changes are visible, the direction from Heritage New Zealand is for any new construction to be sympathetic to the heritage building but clearly differentiated from it.

 There will be some small changes to the internal layout to improve visitor flows, ease congestion hot spots and increase capacity.
-These include a new mezzanine floor to the café, a covered walkway providing access to the mud bath basement, and more toilets.
+These include a new mezzanine floor to the café, a new lift providing access to the mezzanine and mud bath basement, and more toilets.
 These designs will be contemporary yet sensitive to the heritage architecture of the original building.